nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 #### Notes:

-- Personal information of the patient does not have to be entered in any particular order.
 - `NAME` and `ADDRESS` will be auto-capitalized for every word from user input.
-- `EMAIL` must be in the following format:
+- `EMAIL` must be in a valid email format
-    - any number of alphanumeric characters
-    - followed by an `@`
-    - followed by any number of alphanumeric characters
-    - followed by a `.`
-    - followed by any number of alphanumeric characters
-    - eg. jimbob@maximillion.com
+    - eg. tim_ong@example.com
-- `PATIENT_IC` must be in the following format:
+- `PATIENT_IC` must be in a valid NRIC format:
-    - 1st character must be one of the alphabets: S,T,F,G or M.
-    - 2nd-8th characters must comprise digits 0-9, repetition allowed.
-    - 9th character must be an alphabet: A-Z.
+    - The checksum of the NRIC will not be checked.
     - Alphabets will be auto-capitalized.
 The input alphabets therefore non-case-sensitive.

 ### Delete a patient: `delete`